MrColorado35/aikidoderby/README.md

 if anyone has got a questions that our website are not answering yet.

-Features:
+##Features:

 On the home page, I've decided to use the picture of Sensei in-motion, presenting one of the more advanced techniques and turn it into animation, to draw more attention of the visitors.
-Underneath we've got some text-description of what aikido is, based on the article from Wikipedia (https://en.wikipedia.org/wiki/Aikido), section "training".
+Underneath we've got some text-description of what aikido is, based on the article from Wikipedia.
 As it's extremly hard to work with kids in a pre-school age, I've highlighted note about minimum age, among with information that we are open to all adults that want to join us.

-The beginners zone contains the quote from https://www.goodreads.com/quotes/384630-aikido-ain-t-a-defensive-nor-offensive-martial-art-it-proactively then another animated picture of sensei presenting more static technique, as I'm trying not to scare the beginners with difficulty of aikido techniques.
+The "Beginners zone" contains the quote about aikido, then another animated picture of sensei presenting more static technique, as I'm trying not to scare the beginners with difficulty of aikido techniques.
 Another reason for choosing that picture was the only girl in our club, that is present there-